 An applicant must be a:

-- Ninth-, tenth-, or eleventh-grader at Leadership Academy for Young Men and Greece Olympia High School (Upward Bound Classic)
+Ninth-, tenth-, or eleventh-grader at University Preparatory Charter School for Young Men, and Young Women's College Prep (Upward Bound Classic)

 Upward Bound Classic

 In the classic Upward Bound program, students will participate in:

 Cultural events, academic programs, and other educational activities

 Activities designed to acquaint students with a wide range of career options